Barbie movie banned in Vietnam over use of ‘offending’ map image

 The U-shaped line, used on Chinese maps, represents areas that China has claimed as its territory.

-First shown on a map in 1947, the nine-dash line is controversial as the area specified as Chinese territory is contested and includes a significant amount of area that Vietnam considers its continental shelf.
+First shown on a map in 1947, the nine-dash line is controversial as the area specified as Chinese territory is contested and includes a significant area that Vietnam considers its continental shelf.

 China and Vietnam have long been in a standoff over the region, while Taiwan, the Philippines, Brunei, Malaysia and Vietnam all make claims to parts of the sea.